microsoft/windows-container-networking/scripts/autogencniconf/SPEC.md

 - `AddditionalPolicies` (dictionary): Defined [here](#configure-additional-policies).
 This parameter is *NOT MANDATORY*.
 ### Configure Additional Policies
 #### ACL Policy
+There are few system-defined default ACL policies.
+Users can configure additional ACL polices with below parameters.
 - `RemoteAddresses` (string): This parameter is *NOT MANDATORY*.
 - `RemotePorts` (string): This parameter is *NOT MANDATORY*.
 - `Localports` (string): This parameter is *NOT MANDATORY*.